The Real Estate Investment Structure Taxation Review: Netherlands

 Dutch tax system and rate

 Resident corporate taxpayers are subject to corporate income tax on their worldwide income, unless an exemption applies.
-Foreign taxpayers are only subject to corporate income tax on certain Dutch-source income, which includes income from real estate located in the Netherlands.
-The applicable corporate income tax rate is 25 per cent.6
+Foreign taxpayers are subject to corporate income tax only on certain Dutch source income, which includes income from real estate located in the Netherlands.
+The applicable corporate income tax rate is 25.8 per cent.6

 Under the participation exemption, dividends and capital gains derived from a qualifying subsidiary, either domestic or foreign, are exempt from corporate income tax.
 In short, the participation exemption is applicable if: